The Optimal Tech Stack, Architecture, and DevOps Setup for Building with Claude Code

 The total infrastructure state of a multi-project VPS, from Claude's perspective, is:

-Five categories of files.
+Four categories of files.
 Claude understands your entire server.

 The SERVER.md